manvalls/u-proto/README.md

 The `apply` method copies properties from one object to another recursively, applying prefixes if necessary when dealing with `CSSStyleDeclaration`s.
 When using `y-setter`'s `Getter`s, a connection will be established.
 When using `Setter`s, if the object has an `addEventListener` method it will be used to update the value of the `Setter` accordingly.

 `Hybrid`s can be used to maintain a double binding.
-Connections can be terminated by reassigning a property via `apply` or by passing a `detacher` `Collection` as the second argument, to which the connections will be added.
+Connections can be terminated by reassigning a property via `apply` or by passing a `Detacher` as the second argument, to which the connections will be added.
 Values are updated on common events such as `click` and `input`, as well as on the `digestion` event.
 You may dispatch any of these events manually if you want to force the update process.

 ## define